Esi-Akotia/toronto-neighbourhoods-proj4/README.md

 - How are crime rates changing over the years in the neighbourhoods from 2019 to 2023?
 - How many different types of schools are in the municipalities?
-- What are the predicted crime rates for the neighbourhoods for next year?
+- What are the predicted crime rates for the neighbourhoods for next 2 yearS?

 #### Mapping

-- Which areas/neighbourhoods are the best for families with young children to live based on these metrics?:
+- Which neighbourhoods are the best for families with young children to live based on these metrics?:
-- Crime rate
+- Crime Rate
-- School type: Public vs Private
+- School Type: Public vs Private
-- Parks & recreation - amenities
+- Parks & Recreation - Amenities

 ## METHODOLOGY